 The changes are likely to impact how parties underwrite risk, approach disclosure, due diligence, negotiate terms and settle disputes.
 With such wide-ranging changes, an 18 month period was built in to allow businesses and parties in the insurance market to first of all understand the reforms and then adapt their practices and policy documents to reflect the changes.

 In short, the changes are a recasting of the old uberrima fides rule, which refers to ‘utmost good faith’.
 The new laws will install substantial changes to the law governing disclosure, requiring vastly increased honesty from businesses on the risks they pose to insurers before entering into a contract of insurance.

 Before an insurance contract is entered into, renewed or altered, a business must disclose “every material circumstance which it knows or ought to know”.

 Insurance policyholders will be under a new duty of fair presentation, which replaces the old general obligation to disclose all relevant material and facts.
-This means that a business must provide their insurer with everything they need to be able to assess the risks within their business.
+This means that a business must provide its insurer with everything it needs to be able to assess the risks within its business.
 If a business can’t provide the insurer with a fair presentation then they must disclose enough information so that the insurer can then make the necessary enquiries to reveal the material circumstances.
 This is applicable for all contracts before they are entered, whether renewing or mid-term variations.

 The Act is likely to bring in a little uncertainty during the early stages whilst all parties allow the new changes to bed in.
-If your business has any legal issues relating to The Insurance Act 2015 or would like one of our specialist solicitors to inspect an insurance contract please phone us on 0343 507 5151 or send your enquiry to email@example.com.
+If your business has any legal issues relating to The Insurance Act 2015 or would like one of our specialist dispute resolution solicitors to inspect an insurance contract please phone us on 0161 930 5151 or send your enquiry to email@example.com.